AdaGold/solar-system-api/project-directions/wave_06.md

 `pytest --cov=app --cov-report html --cov-report term`

 For this project, we will not expect to have high test coverage because we have not tested all of our CRUD routes.
-Still, it is helpful to see a report of the code that details the code that is tested, and the code that is not tested.
+Still, it is helpful to practice checking coverage and reading reports of the code which detail the code that is tested, and the code that is not tested.